Kim Dotcom party forms alliance to contest NZ election

 However, the 5 percent barrier would not apply if the current Mana Party member of parliament was re-elected, with further members being elected in his slipstream depending on the party's final share of the vote.

-A Reuters survey of six polls shows the center-right National Party, which has been in power since 2008, with 49.2 percent support against the main opposition center-left Labour Party, which has 31.8 percent.
+A Reuters survey of six polls shows the centre-right National Party, which has been in power since 2008, with 49.2 percent support against the main opposition centre-left Labour Party, which has 31.8 percent.

 (Reporting by Gyles Beckford; Editing by Jeremy Laurence)